tmoulik/Machinelearning-matlab/README.md

 ## Usage:
  The assignments require the Octave or MATLAB scientific computing languages.

 •	Octave is a free, open-source application available for many platforms.
 It has a text interface and an experimental graphical one.

-•	MATLAB is proprietary software, but a free trial license to MATLAB Online is being offered for the completion of this course.
+•	MATLAB is proprietary software, but a free trial license to MATLAB Online was offered for the completion of this course.

 You can startup Octave and run the exercises in Octave as for example: